chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 I'm flexible and value collaboration with the team.
 I work well in hybrid environments.

+> Do you have any concerns about the position?

+No major concerns.
+I'm excited about the opportunity.

 ### Hobbies

 > What do you do in your free time?